The Extraordinary Life of Deacon Brodie (A Full Account)

 Confessions of The Gang – The Implicating of Deacon Brodie

-Although Brown had confessed everything, he hadn’t implicated Brodie and at this stage, his involvement in the crime was still unknown.
+While Brown revealed everything, he didn’t implicate Brodie, and at that point, Brodie’s involvement in the crime remained unknown.

 George Smith’s Confession

-In a statement given to Sherriff Archibald Cockburn four days after the robbery, George Smith, in an attempt to save his own neck laid everything on the table.
+In a statement given to Sheriff Archibald Cockburn four days after the robbery, George Smith, desperate to save himself, spilled everything.

-In it, he stated that it was Brodie who had planned the raid and who had scouted out the premises on his own beforehand and it was Brodie who’d taken an impression of the key to the Excise Office.
+He revealed that it was Brodie who had planned the raid, scouted the premises on his own beforehand, and even taken an impression of the key to the Excise Office.

-He spoke all about the theft of the tea from Carnegie’s grocery shop in Leith and how Brodie kept watch outside.
-He gave details of the robbing of the ceremonial mace from Edinburgh University and how Brodie said that he ‘must have it’.
+He revealed everything about the theft of the tea from Carnegie’s grocery shop in Leith, explaining how Brodie kept watch outside.
+Smith also provided details of the robbery of the ceremonial mace from Edinburgh University, recounting how Brodie had insisted, “I must have it.”

 Where was Deacon Brodie Imprisoned?